chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/nomrolls/officers.md

 # Nominal Roll of Officers

 Years of first joining, either by commission or transfer.
 Includes attached arms prior to 1900, as the distinction for example with adjutants is often vague.
+Doesn't include Signal Squadron officers or cadets officers.

 ## 1797